joshuaprince/MultiBingo-MC/web/generation/goals_doc.md

 Defines that this goal can be automatically activated by a Plugin backend by obtaining certain items in the player's inventory.
 See below for more details.

+#### `<Auto/>`
+This tag does nothing.
+It simply serves as a flag to indicate that automatic activation has been manually implemented for this goal.

 ## Item Triggers
 Item triggers specify that a goal should be satisfied by acquiring certain items in the player's inventory.
 Examples: